 Monocarpic means setting fruit only once and then die.
 Therefore, monocarpic succulents flower once, produce seed and die along with the flower.
 They also often grow many offsets and drops seeds to reproduce.

 Which succulents have death blooms?

 There are a few succulent genera where many or all species are monocarpic.
 Genera with most or all species producing a death bloom are Aeonium, Agave, Orostachys and Sempervivum.
 Genera with some species being monocarpic include Kalanchoe, Crassula, Sedum.

 Pretty much all Sempervivum are monocarpic, but from experience it takes some years before a death bloom is produced by a rosette.
 By the time the death bloom appears, there are many offsets in the clump and so one dying rosettes will not make much of a difference.
 In 10 years of growing succulents I have only seen a handful of Sempervivum death blooms and we grow quite a variety here at the nursery.

-All Aeoniums are also monocarpic and like with the Sempervivums, the death blooms come up after the plant is a few years old.
+All Aeonium are also monocarpic and like with the Sempervivum, the death blooms come up after the plant is a few years old.

 Agave have some species that are monocarpic but the death bloom can take upwards of 20 years.